SIBAKRUSHNA/iOS_Interview/Collection Types.md

 ### 5. Difference between NSArray and NSMutableArray in ios swift?
   - NSArray creates static arrays, while NSMutableArray creates dynamic arrays

+### 6. What is mutable array and immutable array in swift?
+  - If you declare an array with var, it's mutable, which means you can add or remove elements.
+Conversely, if you declare an array with let, it's immutable, meaning its size and contents can't be changed after it's created